Pathways logo

 View Details Here

-Presentation Mastery graphic
+Presentation Mastery Path

 View this Path on the TI website.

-Below is a comprehensive list of the new requirements being added to Pathways this October as explained throughout this document.
+Pathways Enhancements by Level Below is a comprehensive list of the new requirements being added to Pathways this October as explained throughout this document.
 To complete each level, members must complete all the tasks below as well as their required projects in each level.
 Two levels have an option for mentorship as a role.
 If a member hasn’t begun the Pathways Mentor Program, it can be found in the Suggested Learning section of their Base Camp home page once they’ve completed Level 2.

-Level 1 Enancements graphc
+Level 1 Enhancements

-Level 2 Enhancement graphic
+Level 2 Enhancements

 Beginning in Levels 3, 4, and 5, members will be required to deliver one presentation from The Successful Club Series.
 Each level will include a curated selection of topics to choose from, allowing flexibility based on club needs and member interests.

-Level 3 Enhancement graphic
+Level 3 Enhancements

-Level 4 Enhancement graphic
+Level 4 Enhancements

-Level 5 Enhancements graphic
+Level 5 Enhancements

 * Table Topics Speaker must be completed before delivering an Ice Breaker speech.